-Kinship Care is a program to help support a child who lives outside of his or her home with the relative.
+Kinship Care is a program to help support a child who lives outside of his or her home with a relative.
 The child may be living temporarily or for the long term with a relative such as:

 With this support, placing a child in a foster home or another out-of-home care setting may be avoided.
 For children in the child welfare system who cannot continue living at home with his or her parents, Kinship Care may be another placement option.

-The eligibility and program requirements for Kinship Care are set forth in Wisconsin Chapter DCF 58 Administrative Code
+The eligibility and program requirements for Kinship Care are set forth in Wisconsin Administrative Code Chapter DCF 58

 There are three basic eligibility requirements for Kinship Care:

 If you are interested in more information about Kinship Care for a child you are caring for, please contact the Waukesha County Foster Care Team: